24.3 Purposes and Uses

 Appropriate expenditures of Student Activity fees would include:

-- Hiring and paying travel for performers- Meals and travel expenses are subject to per-diem and non-employee travel regulations (Section 19.9).
+- Hiring and paying travel for performers- Meals and travel expenses are subject to per-diem and non-employee travel regulations (BPM Section 19.9).
 If all costs of performing group, including travel expenses, are included as part of a lump-sum contract, travel regulations would not apply.

 - Food and refreshments for student group events-Appropriate if event is open to all students within specific identifiable group.

 - Promotional Items-Associated with promotional events for students, such as student recruitment.
-Acceptable items would be T-shirts, mugs, plaques, click drives, etc. Individual value should not exceed $ 50.
-Cash awards are strongly discouraged.
+Acceptable items would be T-shirts, mugs, plaques, flash drives, etc. Individual value should not exceed $50.
+Cash awards and gift cards are strongly discouraged.
+Should the institution determine the use of cash awards or gift cards is the most appropriate action, strong internal controls must be in place to account for the funds and avoid theft.
 The institution may be subject to additional prohibitions on promotional items resulting from athletic conference regulations.

 - Event costs-Appropriate to stage events (e.g., decorating event area, printing programs, advertising).